Top cars for 2020

 One small car has the dubious honour of being our lowest-rated car

-One small car has the dubious honour of being our lowest-rated car.
-A terrible safety rating, poor brakes and unresponsive handling resulted in a total test score of 15%.
+One small car has the dubious honour of being one of our lowest-rated car.
+A terrible safety rating, poor brakes and unresponsive handling resulted in a total test score of only 3%.
 Buy this car and you’ll regret it for years to come.